×

 Manually recovering from a disruption event when automated recovery is unavailable

 You might need to perform manual recovery steps if a disruption event prevents fencing from functioning correctly.
 In this case, you can run commands directly on the control plane nodes to recover the cluster.
-There are four main recovery scenarios, which should be attempted in the following order:
+There are five main recovery scenarios, which should be attempted in the following order:

 1. Update fencing secrets: Refresh the Baseboard Management Console (BMC) credentials if they are incorrect or outdated.